-Revenue from the Group's tourism division however has increased to RM9.873 million from RM0.947 million in 2021 as borders have reopened after the pandemic.
+Revenue from the Group's tourism division has increased to RM14.667 million from RM11.558 million in 2023 as there are more tourist arrivals especially from China.

 In this financial year, the result of the Group's associate - Concrete Engineering Products Berhad ("CEPCO"), a manufacturer and distributor of prestressed spun concrete piles and poles, was not taken into account as the net book value has been fully written off.
-It was to be noted that their sales volume has increased due to the restart of the construction industry after the MCO.
+Their sales volume has decreased as less infrastructure projects are available.

-Overall, the total loss after taxation for the Group was RM10.575 million as compared to RM12.296 million in 2021.
+Overall, the total loss after taxation for the Group was RM7.043 million as compared to RM6.053 million in 2023.